Kiran7007/Interview-Preparation/README.md

    * The value of this variable will never be cached thread-locally: all reads and writes will go straight to "main memory"
    * An access to a volatile variable never has the potential to block: we're only ever doing a simple read or write, so unlike a synchronized block we will never hold on to any lock.</br>

-* <b>What is Autoboxing and Unboxing?</b> </br>
-  Autoboxing is the automatic conversion that the Java compiler makes between the primitive types and their corresponding object wrapper classes.
-For example, converting an int to an Integer, a double to a Double, and so on.
-If the conversion goes the other way, this is called unboxing.</br>

 * <b>Optionals in Java?</b></br>
   Optional is a container object which is used to contain not-null objects.
 Optional object is used to represent null with absent value.
 This class has various utility methods to facilitate code to handle values as ‘available’ or ‘not available’ instead of checking null values.</br>